Read This First

 Prompt 5: Do Kierkegaard and other Christian philosophers include in their epistemological models a way to measure the success or predictability of their “leaps of faith” disjointed from the degree of relevant evidence?

-The central claim is this: Kierkegaard and other Christian philosophers who discuss the concept of a “leap of faith” indeed approach faith and belief in a manner that is distinct from empirical evidence or the conventional metrics of success and predictability.
+In plain terms: Kierkegaard and other Christian philosophers who discuss the concept of a “leap of faith” indeed approach faith and belief in a manner that is distinct from empirical evidence or the conventional metrics of success and predictability.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Reasoned Probabilities and Decisions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.